Goulash with soy protein chunks

 Goulash is a very common dish in central and eastern Europe and is preferably cooked during the dark and cold winter times.
 While goulash originates from Hungary, you find many variants across European countries.
 Traditionally, goulash is a stew or a soup based on meat and peppers, that gets eaten alone.

 However, German-style goulash is more like a dish with gravy, that perfectly combines with pasta, Knödel, red cabbage, and other typical Christmas foods.
+In the main photo, you see it combined with some simple potato fritters.

 how to make German-style goulash with soy protein?